Last update: 11.20.2018

 Speed and Performance

-NordVPN has almost 5,000 servers in over 60 countries, while CyberGhost has around 3,000 servers in 60 countries or so.
+NordVPN has more than 5,000 servers in over 60 countries, while CyberGhost has more than 3,000 servers in 60 countries or so.
 But their load is pretty heavy compared to the NordVPN’s, so they might have more users per server.
 And most of their infrastructure is based in Europe and the Americas – this means that these regions will be the first to suffer from overload.
 NordVPN covers most of the globe, but there’s certainly room for improvement dispersion-wise compared to the top competitors.

 One has to know that the net amount of servers is not the top factor when doing a speed test.
 So you should really run one for yourself to see if your location and connection make any difference.
 Our results have shown a significant edge in favor of NordVPN over CyberGhost VPN, but this is a general speed and performance test.
 Please continue reading to learn about the situations where one of them might leave the other to bite the dust.